ibiblio-radiostats/radiostats/README.md

 - PostgreSQL
 - Github Actions

-ADR is a pdf at the root of the repository.
+The ADR is a pdf at the root of the repository.

 Contributing
 ===
-To contribute to this repository, contact ibiblio staff to gain access to this repository.
+- To contribute to this repository, contact ibiblio staff to gain access to this repository.

-There are currently no conventions in place for the project
+- There are currently no conventions in place for the project

-To find out more about this project, refer to our website, [ibiblio_radiostats](https://tarheels.live/ibibliobillingportal/)
+- To find out more about this project, refer to our website, [ibiblio_radiostats](https://tarheels.live/ibibliobillingportal/)

 Authors
 ===